artefactual/archivematica-docs/admin-manual/installation/installation.rst

 See :ref:`Advanced <advanced>`.

 .. note:: *Indexing*.
 Installing Elasticsearch to provide a search index is now optional as of version |release|.
-Installing Archivematica in a headless state, without Elasticsearch means reduced consumption of compute resources and lower operational complexity.
+Installing Archivematica without Elasticsearch means reduced consumption of compute resources and lower operational complexity.
 However, some functionality, such as the Backlog, Appraisal and Archival Storage tabs, is not available.

    When Elasticsearch is used, Archivematica |release| requires version 1.x (tested with 1.7.6).
 Support for a more recent version of Elasticsearch is being